galapaegos/WhatsBrewing/README.md

 Currently using a Raspberry Pi zero 2 w with a Waveshare 7" touch screen display.

 # Usage:
+Clone the repository on your platform, and install the python libraries above.
+Add execute privelages with 'chmod +x whatsbrewing.py'.

 You will need to create an API key within brewfather.
 The auth.json file that needs to be created will have two keys to fill in, 'username' and 'passkey'.

+Run the softwar with 'python3 ./whatsbrewing.py'.
+Will be adding to system as well, details later.